By MIA Professional Practices and Technical

 Data Gaps and Credibility Risks

 “Most sustainability data is still based on management representation.
-Systems, controls and assurance are catching up, but not there yet.”
+Systems, controls and assurance are catching up, but not exactly there yet.”

 – Roger Loh Kit Seng, Director, Financial Advisory, Forvis Mazars in Malaysia

-Without reliable data or specialist input, sustainability -related assumptions are more likely to be challenged.
+Without reliable data or specialist input, sustainability-related assumptions are more likely to be challenged.
 Clear documentation of judgement, limitations and rationale is therefore essential.

 “If sustainability inputs are weak or poorly explained, valuation credibility is at risk.”